Rob Gomez is more than Raf

 W: We think you did well, and it’s your first feature role.
 But what drew you to the project?
 It’s very different from every other film that comes out in Philippine cinema.
 So what is it about A Guy + A Girl that reeled you in?

 R: Actually, I got to read the whole script, the whole story.
 I was so intrigued by the suffering, by the problems.
 Because that’s life.
 Life isn’t all sunshine and rainbows, right?
 Once in a while, you get into a puddle, you trip, you fall down.
 But the best asset of a human being is redemption, which I think the movie showcased.
-How you grow up, how you adapt, how you accept the failure and you hurt for a bit, but then the movie showcases how you grow out of it.
-How you improve yourself.
-How you get yourself out in the world and find yourself, not trying to please other people but trying to fulfill yourself.
+How you grow up, adapt, accept the failure, and get hurt for a bit, but then the movie showcases you growing out of it.
+You've improved.
+You get yourself out in the world and find yourself, not trying to please other people but trying to fulfill yourself.

 W: A Girl + A Guy tells a long story of Raf and Fiona that spans months.
 So was filming difficult, to portray that kind of character development?
 Do you see yourself in Raf?